xzeion/trackpack/README.md

 * there is no attention given to preventing the duplication of packages.
 * no authorizaion of any kind.
 * Class based views are a bit of a mess and could use cleanup.
+* add a data generator to create a few dummy packages.